MarcosGruah/nlw-eSports/README.md

 The back-end is built using Node and Express with TypeScript.
 Prisma ORM handles the connection with the SQLite Database.

 The front-end uses Vite to set up the work environment, with React and TypeScript.
-TailwindCSS is used as a plugin for PostCSS to handle styling for the project and Axios is then used to handle the API requests.
+TailwindCSS is used as a plugin for PostCSS to handle styling for the project and Axios is then used to make the API requests.